Haileybury/canvas-scripts/sis/sql/readme.md

-#SQL tables and views used for Synergetic - canvas SIS integrations
+#SQL tables and views used for Synergetic - Canvas SIS integrations

 This is a collection of table and view creation scripts designed for a Synergetic database.
 Akll tables and views are created as user tables and user views, as per Synergetic requirements.